miketianchen/MDA_image_captioning/docs/proposal.md

 satellite systems.
 MDA has access to a vast database of overhead satellite images, and they are interested in assigning captions to these images for image indexing.
-In this project, we aim to create a tool that generates captions for overhead satellite image, and manages and updates a database of these images.
+In this project, we aim to create a tool that generates captions for overhead satellite photos, and manages and updates a database of these images.

 ## Introduction